stevehodgkiss/controller/README.md

 in your application, you can validate them.
 So you can avoid hitting lower MVC layers when params are invalid.

-If you specify the `:type` option, the param will be coerced.

 ```ruby
 require 'lotus/controller'